airr-community/ogrdbstats/docs/_build/html/_sources/examples/ungenotyped.rst.txt

     $ Rscript ogrdbstats.R v_germline_gapped.fasta Human rep_genotyped.tsv IGHV

-Here the species is defined as Human, but is not used in this case.
+The species is defined as Human.

 OGRDBstats will provide status as it runs.
 When processing is complete, there will be two output files: a CSV containing statistics and a pdf containing plots.
 The filenames follow the filename of the repertoire: in this case they will be called `rep_genotyped_ogrdb_report.csv`